-My husband acquired a retail store credit card and was the only named user on the card.
-Sadly, he passed away in November 2009 of lung cancer.
-Due to loss of income, I discontinued making payments at that time.
-Recently, a collection agency has contacted me and is trying to settle the debt, going so far as to threaten an investigation with regard to assets and against property ownership.
-What they don't seem to realize is that (we) I rent our home.
-My question is -- what is my responsibility to this account, especially since I am not a named user?
+My husband signed up for a retail store credit card and was the only named user on the card.
+Sadly, he passed away in July 2015 of lung cancer.
+Due to loss of income, I stopped making payments at that time.
+Recently, a collection agency contacted me and is trying to settle the debt, going so far as to threaten an investigation with regard to assets and against property ownership.
+What they don’t seem to realize is that (we) I rent our home.
+My question is — what is my responsibility to this account, especially since I am not a named user?
 I would be so appreciative if you could answer this question.

 My condolences on the loss of your husband.
-The issue here is not one of renting or owning a home, but of debts, assets and ultimately, the law in your state.
+The issue here is not one of renting or owning a house, but of debts, assets and ultimately, the law in your state.
 My first thought is that since this is a retail card, the balance most likely is relatively low.
-Relatively low compared with a bank credit card with a $50,000 limit or a car loan for thousands of dollars.
+Relatively low compared with a bank credit card with a $50,000 limit or an auto loan for thousands of dollars.
 Typically, retail stores issue cards with a limit of between a few hundred to a few thousand dollars.
 So, the debt in question is probably small.

 The Debt Adviser’s quick tips

 - Determine if you’re in a community property state.